-Her industry experience includes engagements with clients in the consumer goods and industrial goods sectors, with a particular focus on construction and building products.
-Within industrial goods, she focuses on the construction, building products and chemicals industries.
-Véronique has led case teams and partnered with client teams to address growth, turnaround and customer strategy, performance enhancement, procurement, organizational effectiveness and change management.
+Her industry experience includes engagements with clients in consumer goods, particularly food and beverage.
+Within industrial goods, she focuses on the construction, building products, and chemicals industries.
+Within these industries, Véronique has led multiple large-scale transformations across the globe, covering top- and bottom-line acceleration, turnarounds, organization, and change management.

 Outside of Bain, Véronique is part of the Board of the Concert Hall Fund.
 She also chaired the business working group in the Dutch "Talent naar de Top" diversity initiative, resulting in a government charter signed by more than 150 companies committing to targets increasing the number of top women in business.
 In 2010, she won the Young Captain Award, a prestigious prize that recognizes talented young Dutch business leaders.